 - Over- and under-reacting to adults and peers

-The goal of this seminar is to provide you with key insights and approaches to help you prevent disruptions and distractions, while maximizing the abilities of students with these unique challenges.
+The goal of 5 Keys to Help Educators Work with Students Who Are Wired Differently is to provide you with key insights and approaches to help you prevent disruptions and distractions, while maximizing the abilities of students with these unique challenges.

 LEARNING OBJECTIVES:In this information-packed seminar, you will learn to: